 The Harry Potter spell “Lumos” can be used to activate Android and iPhone flashlights

 — UberFacts (@UberFacts) January 4, 2022

-Recently, a tweet re-triggered the craze amid Harry Potter fans of using the same spells on their phones.
-The post dated 5 January 2022 mentioned that ‘Lumos’ can turn their phone’s flashlight on.
-Potterheads soon shared their excitement on social media of being able to do so.
+Recently, a tweet re-triggered the craze among Harry Potter fans of using the same spells on their phones.
+The post dated 5 January 2022 mentioned that the ‘Lumos’ spell can turn their phone’s flashlight on.
+Potterheads soon shared their excitement on social media about being able to do so.

 For this, grab your iPhone or Google Pixel or any Android phone, and say one of the spells to see the ‘magic’.
-So, even if you may not be the Chosen One to fight against the Dark Lord or fly away on a broom, that doesn’t mean you cannot cast Harry Potter spells.
+So, even if you may not be the Boy Who Lived to fight against the Dark Lord or fly away on a broom, that doesn’t mean you cannot cast Harry Potter spells.